AndrewWPhillips/andrewwphillips.github.io/_posts/2023-12-29-flame-graphs.md

 To demonstrate, I wrote a test program with a `fact()` function that multiplies all the numbers, up to a value, together (ie, calculates the factorial), and a`sum()` function that adds all the numbers up to a value.
 I call the functions millions of times in a loop to ensure that I got a useful result.

-**Note**: I had to increase the `count` constant more than expected.
-With smaller values the resulting profile showed nothing at all.
-If you have a fast CPU then you may need to increase `count` even more.
+**Note**: I had to increase the loop count (`1e8` in the code) more than expected.
+With smaller values the resulting profile showed nothing of use as only 1 or 2 samples were taken.
+If you have a fast CPU then you may need to increase it even more.
 {: .notice--info}

 ```go